“Taking Care of Brooklyn: Stories of Sickness and Health”

 On Thursday, May 30, 2019, The Brooklyn Hospital Foundation recognized three new 175th Anniversary Medalists for their significant contributions to the health and wellness of our community: Eric L. Adams, Brooklyn Borough President; Deborah F. Schwartz, President, Brooklyn Historical Society; and Arthur A. Klein, MD, President, Mount Sinai Health Network.

 This event also opened the Brooklyn Historical Society’s newest exhibition, Taking Care of Brooklyn: Stories of Sickness and Health.
 The interactive showcase explores how centuries of Brooklynites have experienced and understood health.
 The exhibition brings to life the stories of changing beliefs and practices, the building of city infrastructure and the battles fought by everyday citizens and activists to make Brooklyn a healthier place to live.
-To learn more about the Taking Care of Brooklyn exhibition, please CLICK HERE.
+Learn more about the Taking Care of Brooklyn exhibition.

 The Brooklyn Hospital Foundation is proud to be a sponsor of Taking Care of Brooklyn.
 As a community healthcare provider since 1845, we couldn't think of a more fitting occasion to partner with one of Brooklyn's preeminent cultural and historical institutions.